The New Peace Process: We All Bleed The Same

 In an effort to disseminate information regarding menstrual hygiene while keeping in mind the lifestyle of tribal women, New Peace Process distributed gift packs consisting of one menstrual cup and two reusable cloth pads each to the tribal women of Bastar.
 A portion of these gift packs was also given to the women cadres engaged in the Maoist struggle as a peace offering.
-Since a switch to menstrual cups requires some hand holding in the start, the team prepared an audio-video clip and a brochure with detailed instructions on the usage and care of a menstrual cup in Chattisgarhi, Halbi and Gondi dialect.
+Since a switch to menstrual cups requires some hand holding in the start, the team prepared an audio-video clip and a brochure with detailed instructions on the usage and care of a menstrual cup in Chhattisgarhi, Halbi and Gondi dialect.

 Victims Register

 Modelled after similar initiatives in Colombia, the Victims Register is an extension of the New Peace Process aimed at documenting stories of victims affected by the Maoist conflict, to facilitate a path towards reconciliation.
 The aim is to create a digital database that documents the human rights violations and ensures that the victims are formally recognised, but also to eventually aids the government in providing reparations to the people.
 A dedicated phone line was opened for the register in January to allow residents, many of whom live in remote reaches, to call and record their testimonies.
 Posters are being circulated in response to which people are giving a missed call to the NGO and are then being contacted by volunteers and journalists to have their testimonies recorded.
 Victims are sharing their stories in the indigenous Gondi and Halbi languages.
 Residents are also being trained to record video interviews and share them using WhatsApp.
 The register’s accounts, backed by photos and multimedia content, have been made available for public viewing online on the website of the New Peace Process.